-One reviewer of my award-winning book Time for PsyQ challenged my use of the word 'blind' in relation to my character Kate, who appears with her guide dog Goldie and is extremely capable of managing her total absence of vision (even in the absence of her PsyQ gift).
-The reviewer said I should say 'visually challenged', and of course this was supported by some 'politically correct' (PC) up votes.
+One reviewer of my multi-award-winning book Time for PsyQ challenged my use of the word 'blind' in relation to my character Kate, who appears with her guide dog Goldie and is extremely capable of managing her total absence of vision (even in the absence of her PsyQ gift).
+The reviewer said I should say 'visually challenged', and of course this was supported by many many 'politically correct' (PC) up votes.
+Conversely, another recent reviewer said Kate was her favourite character and liked how I "used characters with disabilities to show how incredible the brain is".

 The USA's National Centre on Disability and Journalism quotes amongst other sources the Associated Press guidelines: 'Included in its “Disabled/Handicapped” entry, the stylebook describes 'blind' as “a person with complete loss of sight” and suggests using the terms “visually impaired” or “person with low vision” for those who have some sight', but it notes in relation to 'visually impaired' that 'some may object to it because it describes the condition in terms of a deficiency'.

-The term 'visually challenged' itself is inaccurate and an offensive attempt at a euphemism: it is not recommended by any of the sources/standards/advisories I managed to find.
+The term 'visually challenged' itself is inaccurate and an offensive attempt at a euphemism: it is not recommended by any of the sources/standards/advisories I found.
 The etymonline entry for challenged is

 challenged (adj.)